Permissionless-Software-Foundation/ipfs-p2wdb-service-old/README.md

 Because the P2WDB is based on [IPFS](https://ipfs.io) and [OrbitDB](https://orbitdb.org/), anyone at any time can backup the database onto [Filecoin](https://filecoin.io).
 'Official' snapshots will be taken once every three months.

 Smaller databases make decentralization and censorship resistance better.
-For this reason, future plans include creating a new global P2WDB every year.
+For this reason, future plans include the creation of a new global P2WDB every year.
 Previous years databases will be backed up on Filecoin, with access over IPFS.
 Archival access will be a secondary service.

+Keeping the P2WDB small and nimble ensures it's easy to replicate by many service providers.
+The more service providers participating in the ecosystem, the more censorship resistant the data becomes.

 ## About This Repository